valancej/Docker-Host-Security/README.md

 ## User access rights

 All authentication directly to the OS should be audited and logged.
-Only priveleged users should be allowed access to these operating systems.
-More importantly,
+System administrators should only grant access to the appropriate users, along with using keys for remote logins.
+Additionally, firewalls should be implemented, and access should only be allowed on trusted networks.
+Organizations should implement a strong log monitoring and manages process that terminates in a dedicated log storage host, with restricted access.
+Additionally, the Docker daemon currently requires 'root' privileges.
+A user need to be added to the 'docker' group to gain access rights.
+Organizations should remove any users from the 'docker' group that are not trusted, or do not need privileges.

+##